kojoidrissa/djangoconUS-2015/D&D_djangoconUS-2015.md

-#A D&D-based guide to Contributing to the Django Community
+#A D&D-based guide to Growth & Contribution in the Django Community

-##"A D&D-based guide to Growing the  community"
+##Proposal DRAFT
+The Django community needs many different types of contributions to thrive and grow.
+If you ever thought, "*I'm not a great coder or web dev, so I can't contribute to Django. :-(*", you're WRONG!

+First, using classes and roles from Dungeons & Dragons (D&D) as a lens, we'll look at multiple contributing roles in the Django community, and how you can find one that fits you.
+Not familiar with D&D?
+I'll provide a brief, relevant primer.

+##Kojo Idrissa
+-  Rogue Pythonista
+-  Educator & Accountant w/ an MBA
+-  @transition

+##NEW ADDITIONS
--  In the "Wizard" section, highlight the three different types of arcane casters
+-  In the "Arcane Caster" section, highlight the three different types of arcane casters
     +  Wizard == Pythonista
     +  Sorcerer == JavaScript expert?
     +  Warlock == HTML/CSS expert?
+-  Divine casters?
     +  Cleric == Documentation people? (that may be trying to hard to extend that metaphor)

-##Kojo Idrissa
--  Rogue Pythonista
--  Educator & Accountant w/ an MBA
--  @transition

 #Main
 "Every character is different, with various strengths and weaknesses, so the best party of adventurers is one in which the characters complement each other and cover the weaknesses of their companions.
 The adventurers must cooperate to successfully complete the adventure."